 Another sunscreen in stick form, Babo Botanicals Clear Zinc Sunscreen Stick is small and great for the face, lips, nose, ears.
 Count on it to go on clear and rub in well.

-This formula is rated a number one in safety on EWG and, like Super Shield Sport Stick, is hypoallergenic and made with skin-safe ingredients and soothing organic oils.
+This formula is rated a number one in safety on EWG and, like Super Shield Sport Stick, made with skin-safe ingredients and soothing organic oils.

 Sheer Mineral Sunscreen Spray